 Five useful tips to avoid ‘’Social Engineering Attacks.’’

-Social engineers intend to manipulate and deploy human feelings and emotions like fear, curiosity, or to carry out schemes and even draw victims into their traps.
+Social engineers intend to manipulate and deploy human feelings and emotions.
+It includes fear, curiosity, or to carry out schemes and even draw victims into their traps.
 Thus, it is essential to be cautious whenever you feel something is wrong about an email, or an attracted offer on a website, and even you come across wandering digital media lying about.
 Staying cautious and will help you protect yourself against various social engineering attacks which take place in the digital area.

 Here we are providing some of the useful tips against social engineering attacks.
 The tips are as follows: